justusthane/vSphereAutomationScripts/README.md

 - `test.py`: Used for testing python code, not important to the project.

 ## Known Issues
 - [Every time the PowerShell scripts run they print a lot of ugly messages to journalctl](https://cc-gitlab.confederationcollege.ca/techservices/vsphereautomationscripts/-/issues/9).
-This does not impact the operation though.
+This does not impact the operation.